I Need to Know (Marc Anthony song)

 "I Need to Know" is a song by American singer Marc Anthony for his eponymous fourth studio album.
 It was released as the lead single from the album on August 16, 1999.
 Written and produced by Anthony and Cory Rooney, "I Need to Know" is a song about a man who longs to know how a woman feels about him.
-The song blends the musical styles of several genres, including R&B and Latin music; the instruments used include violin, piano, timbales and congas.
+The song blends the musical styles of several genres, including R&B and Latin music; the instruments used include synthesized violin and piano sounds, timbales and congas.
 Anthony recorded a Spanish-language version of the song, translated by Angie Chirino and Robert Blades, titled "Dímelo".

 Upon its release, "I Need to Know" received mostly positive reviews from music critics and was praised for its production and choice of musical styles.
-It was nominated for the Grammy Award for Best Male Pop Vocal Performance in 2000.
-The Spanish-language version of the song won the Latin Grammy Award for Song of the Year in the same year.
+It was nominated for the Grammy Award for Best Male Pop Vocal Performance in at the 42nd Annual Grammy Awards in 2000.
+The Spanish-language version of the song won the Latin Grammy Award for Song of the Year at the 1st Annual Latin Grammy Awards in the same year.
 Both versions of the song won an American Society of Composers, Authors and Publishers award in the pop category.
 Commercially, the song charted in the top five in Canada and the United States.
-It was certified gold in Australia and the U.S. "Dímelo" peaked at number one on the Billboard Hot Latin Songs chart in the U.S. The music video for the song, directed by Paula Walker, was filmed in Los Angeles.
+It was certified gold in Australia and the US "Dímelo" peaked at number one on the Billboard Hot Latin Tracks chart in the US The music video for the song, directed by Paula Walker, was filmed in Los Angeles.

 In 2007, American Idol runner-up contestant Blake Lewis performed a cover of "I Need to Know" as part of the Latin round during the show's sixth season.
 His performance was praised by the judges; Simon Cowell called it the best presentation of the night.
 However, Lewis's performance received a mixed response from critics; some praised the choice of song while some criticized Lewis's vocal delivery.
 Lewis recorded the song for his eponymous EP, which peaked at number 16 on the Billboard Bubbling Under Hot 100 Singles.